nvakhilnair/Image-Encryption-and-Decryption-using-RSA/README.md

 # Image Encryption and Decryption using RSA

-GUI application lets you create two separate python based GUI application for encryption and decryption of image.
+GUI application lets you create two separate python based GUI applications for encryption and decryption of images.
 ## Installation

 Install my-project with npm